-The data we use is from WiBef, a representative tri-annual trend study about the German Science System covering a variety of topics.
-The data collection was conducted between November 2019 and February 2020.
+The data we use is a small subset of data from WiBef, a representative tri-annual survey-based trend study about the German science system, covering a variety of topics.
+The survey was conducted by the German Center for Higher Education and Science Studies (DZHW) between November 2019 and February 2020.
 The questionnaire was sent to a total 60,002 researcher from German universities, 52,769 of the emails were delivered.
-The 8,822 received valid responses represented a 16.72% response rate.
-For more details about the overall survey design see Ambrasat et al. (2020).
+The 8,822 valid responses received represented a 16.72% response rate.